-Cosmic mouthful: Tasters savor fine wine that orbited earth - WTMJ
+Cosmic mouthful: Tasters savor fine wine that orbited Earth - WTMJ

 Researchers in Bordeaux are analyzing a dozen bottles of the precious liquid — along with 320 snippets of Merlot and Cabernet Sauvignon grapevines — that returned to Earth in January after a sojourn aboard the International Space Station.

+They announced their preliminary impressions Wednesday — mainly, that weightlessness didn’t ruin the wine and it seemed to energize the vines.

-They’re releasing preliminary results Wednesday, as part of a longer-term effort to make plants on earth more resilient to climate change and disease by exposing them to new stresses, and to better understand the aging process, fermentation and bubbles in wine.
+Organizers say it’s part of a longer-term effort to make plants on Earth more resilient to climate change and disease by exposing them to new stresses, and to better understand the aging process, fermentation and bubbles in wine.

 At a one-of-a-kind tasting this month, 12 connoisseurs sampled one of the space-traveled wines, blindly tasting it alongside a bottle from the same vintage that had stayed in a cellar.

-“When you expose wine, when you expose cells, plants to an environment without gravity…we create tremendous stress on any living species,” he said.

-Jane Anson, a wine expert and writer with The Decanter, said the wine that remained on earth tasted “a little younger than the one that had been to space.”
+At a news conference Wednesday, Gaume said the experiment focused on studying the lack of gravity — which “creates tremendous stress on any living species” — on the wine and vines.

+“We are only at the beginning,” he said, calling the preliminary results “encouraging.”

-Chemical and biological analysis of the wine’s aging process could allow scientists to find a way to artificially age fine vintages, said Dr. Michael Lebert, a biologist at Germany’s Friedrich-Alexander-University.
+Chemical and biological analysis of the wine’s aging process could allow scientists to find a way to artificially age fine vintages, said Dr. Michael Lebert, a biologist at Germany’s Friedrich-Alexander-University who was consulted on the project.

-The vine snippets — known as canes in the grape-growing world — not only all survived the journey but also grew faster than vines on earth, despite limited light and water.
+The vine snippets — known as canes in the grape-growing world — not only survived the journey but also grew faster than vines on Earth, despite limited light and water.

-It’s too early for the researchers to determine why.
-But when they do, Lebert said that could help scientists develop sturdier vines on earth — and pave the way for grape-growing and wine-making in space.
+Once the researchers determine why, Lebert said that could help scientists develop sturdier vines on Earth — and pave the way for grape-growing and wine-making in space.

+Christophe Chateau of the Bordeaux Wine-Makers’ Council welcomed the research as “a good thing for the industry,” but predicted it would take a decade or more to lead to practical applications.
+Chateau, who was not involved in the project, described ongoing efforts to adjust grape choices and techniques to adapt to ever-warmer temperatures.

+“The wine of Bordeaux is a wine that gets its singularity from its history but also from its innovations,” he told The AP.
+“And we should never stop innovating.”

-Private investors helped fund the project, though the overall cost wasn’t disclosed.
+Private investors helped fund the project, which the researchers hope to continue on further space missions.
+The cost wasn’t disclosed.

 For the average earthling, the main question is: What does cosmic wine taste like?